tkaszuba/consulting/README.md

 Presentation on extracting and displaying datalineage from SAS in mongo and neo4j

 ## monte carlo
-Examples on using monte carlo simulation to calculate pie
+Examples on using monte carlo simulation to calculate pie in ruby and scala